 Where We Want to Be

 Through the CEEP development process, a vision, goals and targets will be established that describe where we want Delta to be in 25 years with respect to energy efficiency, energy sources, and our impact on climate change.
-This process will be completed summer 2013 and will involve the Corporation of Delta staff and Council, key stakeholders and community members.
+This process will be completed summer 2013 and will involve Delta staff and Council, key stakeholders and community members.